 VIN can be effectively treated with:

 Surgery is the most frequently recommended treatment for women with VIN.
-The affected area will be removed via a procedure known as surgical excision.
+The affected area will be removed via a procedure known as surgical excision of precancerous lesions.
 The most severe cases may require a complete vulvectomy, but this is rare.
 In some cases, the vulvar skin can be replaced with a skin graft taken from a different part of your body.